github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/customizing-analysis-with-codeql-packs.md

 There are{% ifversion codeql-model-packs %} three{% else %} two{% endif %} types of {% data variables.product.prodname_codeql %} packs: {% ifversion codeql-model-packs %}query packs, library packs, and model packs{% else %} query packs and library packs{% endif %}.

 * Query packs contain a set of pre-compiled queries that can be evaluated on a {% data variables.product.prodname_codeql %} database.
 Query packs are designed to be run.
-When a query pack is published, the bundle includes all the transitive dependencies and {% ifversion query-pack-compatibility %}pre-compiled representations of each query, in addition to the query sources{% else %}a compilation cache{% endif %}.
+When a query pack is published, the bundle includes all the transitive dependencies and pre-compiled representations of each query, in addition to the query sources.
 This ensures consistent and efficient execution of the queries in the pack.

 * Library packs are designed to be used by query packs (or other library packs) and do not contain queries themselves.
-The libraries are not compiled {% ifversion query-pack-compatibility %}separately{% else %}and there is no compilation cache included when the pack is published{% endif %}.{% ifversion codeql-model-packs %}
+The libraries are not compiled separately.{% ifversion codeql-model-packs %}

 * Model packs can be used to expand {% data variables.product.prodname_code_scanning %} analysis to recognize libraries and frameworks that are not supported by default.
 Model packs are currently in beta and subject to change.
 During the beta, model packs are available for {% data variables.code-scanning.codeql_model_packs_support %} analysis.
 For more information about creating your own model packs, see "[AUTOTITLE](/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-and-working-with-codeql-packs#creating-a-codeql-model-pack)."